-While BBRS primarily serves families who are members of Congregation B'nai Israel of Millburn, students from local synagogues are also welcome.
-All families in our school must be members in good standing at CBI or another local synagogue.
+While BBRS primarily serves families who are members of Congregation B'nai Israel of Millburn, students from the community are also welcome.

 BBRS's curriculum begins in Kindergarten.
 During the first years, students are taught the alef-bet and exposed to basic topics in Judaism in a playful, nurturing environment.
 This is the foundation of their Jewish education.